 (ii) the recipient licensee verifies information such as name, date of birth, social security number, gender, and other applicable physical characteristics.

-(D) The licensee shall make background investigation records obtained under paragraphs (2) - (6), this paragraph, and paragraph (8) of this subsection available for examination by an authorized representative of the agency to determine compliance with the regulations and laws.
+(D) The licensee shall make background investigation records obtained under paragraphs (2) - (6), this paragraph, and paragraph (8) of this subsection available for examination by an authorized representative of the department to determine compliance with the regulations and laws.

-(E) The licensee shall maintain all fingerprint and criminal history records on an individual (including data indicating no record) received from the FBI, or a copy of these records if the individual's file has been transferred, for inspection by the agency in accordance with subsection (mm) of this section.
+(E) The licensee shall maintain all fingerprint and criminal history records on an individual (including data indicating no record) received from the FBI, or a copy of these records if the individual's file has been transferred, for inspection by the department in accordance with subsection (mm) of this section.

 (8) Access authorization program review.